Coconut Oil Benefits

 - It will not increase bad cholesterol

 - It will not clog your arteries

-- It’s not the type of fat that will cause heart attacks, insulin resistance, or anything like that.
+- It’s not the type of fat that will cause heart attacks, Fat Storing Hormone resistance, or anything like that.

 How Do You Find Great Coconut Oil